Park Chan-wook

+After two unsuccessful films in the 1990s which he has since largely disowned, Park came to prominence with his acclaimed third directorial effort, Joint Security Area (2000), which became the highest-grossing film in South Korean history at the time and which Park himself prefers to be regarded as his directorial debut.
+Using his newfound creative freedom, he would go on to direct the films forming his unofficial The Vengeance Trilogy: Sympathy for Mr. Vengeance (2002), a financial failure that polarized critics, followed by Oldboy (2003) and Lady Vengeance (2005), both of which received critical acclaim and were financially successful.
+Oldboy in particular is regarded as one of the greatest films ever made, and helped establish Park as a well-known director outside his native country.

+Most of Park's work following The Vengeance Trilogy was also commercially and critically successful both in South Korea and internationally, such as Thirst (2009), The Handmaiden (2016), which earned Park the BAFTA Award for Best Film Not in the English Language, and Decision to Leave (2022), which won the Best Director award at the 2022 Cannes Film Festival.
+He directed the English-language miniseries The Little Drummer Girl (2018) and The Sympathizer (2024).

 Early life

-Park was born and raised in Seoul and studied philosophy at Sogang University, where, in light of his disappointment with the analytic orientation of the department and consequent scant offerings in aesthetics, he started a cinema club, the 'Sogang Film Community', and published a number of articles on contemporary cinema.
+Park was born 23 August 1963 in Seoul.
+Both his parents were native Seoul residents of five generations.
+His father, Park Don-seo, was a professor of architecture and former dean of Ajou University's College of Engineering.
+His grandfather, Park Seung-seo, was the former president of the Korean Bar Association.

+Park studied philosophy at Sogang University, where he joined the photography club and film club.
 Originally intending to be an art critic, Park, upon seeing Vertigo, resolved to become a filmmaker.
 After graduation, he wrote articles on film for journals and soon became an assistant director of films like Kkamdong, directed by Yu Yeong-jin, and Watercolor Painting in a Rainy Day, directed by Kwak Jae-yong (My Sassy Girl).

 Career

 Park's debut feature film was The Moon Is... the Sun's Dream (1992).
 After five years, he made his second film, Trio.
 Park's early films were not successful at the box office, and he pursued a career as a film critic to make a living.
-In an interview in 2017, he said "Many people know my directorial debut film is JSA, but I want to keep it that way".
+In an interview in 2017, he said, "Many people think my directorial debut film is JSA, but I want to keep it that way".